 Seven deer.
 Two boar.
 Three hundred mouths.

-The crowd pressed forward anyway.
-Not toward the hunters—toward the meat.
-Bodies packed tight, breath and sweat mixing with dust.
-Positioning.
-Angling for the distribution that would come.
-Boneholder families first.
-Then Edge-dwellers.
+The Boneholders surged forward.
+Not toward the hunters, toward the meat.
+Bodies packed tight, breath and sweat mixing with dust, positioning, angling for the distribution that would come.
 The strong near the front, the old falling back, the weak pressed to the edges.
-An old woman stumbled.
-Two men shoved past her.
-Someone's elbow caught a child's face.
+An old woman stumbled, two men shoved past her, someone's elbow caught a child's face.
 No apology.

 The boys scattered, eager for the front.
 Fionn didn't follow.